Independent Task Forces

 For a complete list of Council-sponsored Independent Task Force reports online, click here.

-For more information on Independent Task Forces, please contact Chris Tuttle, director of the Task Force Program, at 202.509.8422 or firstname.lastname@example.org or Veronica Chiu, program coordinator, at 202.509.8569 or email@example.com.
+For more information on Independent Task Forces, please contact Chris Tuttle, director of the Independent Task Force Program, at 202.509.8422 or firstname.lastname@example.org or Veronica Chiu, assistant director, at 202.509.8569 or email@example.com.

 Current Independent Task Force Projects